marktwainhm/ithappenedinhartford/pages/it-happened-in-hartford/digital-exhibition/1-the-house-that-olivia-built/alfred-h-thorp.md

 ---
 title: Alfred H. Thorp (1843-1919)
 layout: exhibit
-permalink: /digital-exhibition/the-house-that-olivia-built/alfred-h-thorp.html
+permalink: /digital-exhibition/the-house-that-the-clemenses-built/alfred-h-thorp.html
 # include CollectionBuilder info at bottom
 credits: false
-parent: the-house-that-olivia-built
+parent: the-house-that-the-clemenses-built
-previous: the-house-that-olivia-built/edward-tuckerman-potter
+previous: the-house-that-the-clemenses-built/edward-tuckerman-potter
 next: tiffany-comes-to-town
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page